nais/salsa/README.md

 #### Setup

-KMS with cosign requires som pre-setup at you provider, in short for Google KMS:
+KMS with cosign requires som pre-setup at you provider.
+In short for Google KMS:

 1. KMS is enabled in Google project
     1. create keyring